f5devcentral/f5-bnk-nvidia-bf3-installations/docs/configure-bnk.md

 - **internal**: Connected to the internal network segment.
 - **external**: Connected to the external network segment.

 The IPv4 and IPv6 address lists specify the **underlay IP addresses** reachable through these network segments.
 Each address from the list is assigned to one instance of TMM.
 The addresses list must include enough IP addresses enough for the number of TMM instances planned.
-Foe example if we have 3 DPU nodes, we require **at least three IP addresses in the list**.
+For example if we have 3 DPU nodes, we require **at least three IP addresses in the list**.

-The IPv4 and IPv6 address lists define the **underlay IP addresses** reachable through these network segments.
-Each address in the list is assigned to a single instance of TMM.
-Ensure the list contains enough IP addresses to match the total number of TMM instances planned.

 !!! example
     For example, if there are 3 DPU nodes in the deployment, you will need at least three IP addresses in the list.